 5. In Fig. 3, why in the experiment is the ESR determined by global values, while in the simulations local values were applied?
 Also, the authors stated "in this work, the CSRs are defined (experimentally and computationally) based on an absolute amount of soot".
 How did the authors get the soot volume fraction from the experiment?
 In other words, what are the specific criteria for the CSR in the experiments?

-As already stated in the manuscript, comparisons are made with global strain rate for the Seshadri’s data and local strain rate for our data.
-In all cases, strain rates are the same in experiment and computation.
+As already stated in the manuscript, in all cases, the definition of strain rates are the same in experiment and computation.
+For example, when the validation is against Seshadri’s data (n-heptane and MB), global strain rate was used, while local strain rate was used for our data (n-butanol).

 The absolute value of the soot volume fraction was not measured.
 As mentioned in Sec.
 2, the yellow luminosity from soot was used as the criteria for the CSR measurements, which should be qualitatively proportional to an absolute amount of soot.